BenRai1/alchemy-uni-final-project/README.md

 # Minting an NFT where the picture is created by AI (Dall e)

-This Project demostrates how AI can be used to generate Pictures and mint them as an NFT.
+This Project demonstrates how AI can be used to generate Pictures and mint them as an NFT.

-The prject uses the following tech stack:
+The project uses the following tech stack:

 1. Solidity for writing the smart contract and deploying it to the Goerli Testnet

 2. Vite, React, HTML, JavaScripot and CSS for the minting website

-3. Ethers for connecting the website with the smart contract and interecting with it
+3. Ethers for connecting the website with the smart contract and interacting with it

 4. Several APIs:
    - OpenAi API for Dalle to generate the example images for the NFT